Web Crawling Webinar for Tech Teams

 How Does Imperva Incapsula Detect Bots?

-The Imperva firewall acts as an intermediary between your browser/scraper and the target website's server.
-When a user tries to access an Incapsula-protected website, its WAF receives and analyzes the request before requesting the content from the source server.
+When a user tries to access an Incapsula-protected website, the WAF receives and analyzes the request before getting the content from the source server.
+Imperva then returns a trust score based on the results of this analysis.

 Frustrated that your web scrapers are blocked once and again?